 Six schools (3) and two daycare centres (0) were completed and handed over during the review period.
-One school (6) and one daycare centre (3) were under construction at the end of the period.

 On 11 June 2020, the Municipality of Inari and Lehto Group signed an agreement for the construction of a new educational centre in Ivalo.
 Construction began during the summer.
 The educational centre is being implemented as a lifecycle project that includes not only construction, but also demolition of the old school building and maintenance and user services for a period of 20 years.
 Lehto manages life cycle commitments either itself or together with partners.